What can be done to prevent future head injuries and deaths of high school athletes?

 Keep up to date and check back for other developments.

-Our Camp Hill injury attorneys have successfully advocated for car accident, birth injury, brain injury, construction accident, defective product, drug injury, environmental injury, fire and burn injury, medical malpractice, motorcycle accident, nursing home abuse, slip and fall accident, Social Security Disability, truck accident, workers' compensation, and wrongful death cases.
+Our injury attorneys have successfully advocated for car accident, birth injury, brain injury, construction accident, defective product, drug injury, environmental injury, fire and burn injury, medical malpractice, motorcycle accident, nursing home abuse, slip and fall accident, Social Security Disability, truck accident, workers' compensation, and wrongful death cases.

 Contact Schmidt Kramer for the help you deserve.
 Our Harrisburg personal injury lawyers will help you get the money you need to recover from your injuries.
 We offer free initial consultations to evaluate your case.
-Our Camp Hill injury attorneys will walk you through the legal process and get you back on your feet.
+Our injury attorneys will walk you through the legal process and get you back on your feet.
 Call (888) 476-0807 or fill out a free online consultation form—it’s yet another way to Talk to a Lawyer.